District Wellness Procedure

 Student Education– A spiral approach to social emotional learning competencies will be provided for students in Pre K-8 grades.
 These competencies will be addressed using a 3-tiered approach with age-appropriate content.
 The first tier will provide all students the opportunity to experience learning SEL benchmarks while in the classroom or other whole group settings.
 For grades Pre K-12, the tier 2 support will be provided for students identified as needing more support, either in the classroom, in groups with counselors or other trusted adults, or with peer support groups.
 Tier 3 support will be determined as appropriate for students in need of a more personalized approach to gain the SEL skills that they need to succeed.
 This may include individual counseling services, administrative support or referrals to appropriate resources in the school or community.

 Parent Education and/or Communication– Parents will be provided opportunities for education about the SEL standards and benchmarks.
 These opportunities might be through parent curriculum night, special parenting class offerings or parent support groups as deemed appropriate.
 Communication will be transparent and ongoing at all school levels to ensure that parents clearly understand why SEL learning is important and how they can help at home to support the culture of wellness.
 Communication may be in the form of newsletters, handouts, emails, and teacher/counselor websites.

-Smart Snacks Reference Sheet The Smart Snacks guidelines apply to foods and beverages sold to students during the school day.
+Smart Snacks Reference Sheet and Chart – The Smart Snacks guidelines apply to foods and beverages sold to students during the school day.

-Monthly Health Topics Thrive at Work Monthly Health Topics (Kaiser Permanente Business)
+Monthly Health Topics – Thrive at Work (Kaiser Permanente Business Monthly Health Topics)

 Adopted: October 23, 2018